blucz/s3rocket/README.md

 ## s3rocket ##

 s3rocket uploads and downloads large volumes of streaming data to/from amazon s3 very quickly.
+It is excellent for uploading large directory trees or data that streams out of a process.

 You don't need to know the size of the data in advance in order to upload it.
-The data is split among s3 objects of a fixed block size, and is uploaded on the fly in multiple threads.
+The data is split among s3 objects of a fixed size, and is uploaded on the fly in multiple threads.

-As such, it is excellent for uploading large directory trees or data that streams out of a process.
-It is especially excellent when run from inside the ec2 universe, where ample bandwidth to/from s3 is a given.

-This tool was initially designed to upload or download ~50gb of data spread across ~100,000 files to or from an EC2 instance in 10 minutes or less.

 It is overkill for small files.
 If you're not transferring at least several gigabytes of data in each go, this is probably not for you.
+This tool was designed to upload or download ~50gb of data spread across ~100,000 files to or from an EC2 instance in 10 minutes or less.

 ## Administrivia ##

+Author: Brian Luczkiewicz <brian@blucz.com>
+Git repository: http://github.com/blucz/s3rocket

-s3rocket is released under the GNU GPLv3.
+s3rocket is a victim of the GNU GPLv3 virus.
 See the file COPYING for more information.

-s3rocket was created by Brian Luczkiewicz <brian@blucz.com>

-Git repository: http://github.com/blucz/s3rocket

 ## Installing ##